Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 The Devolution Framework has undoubtedly provided the geographical parameters and governance arrangements for spreading devolution to county and rural areas.
 However, turbocharging devolution and the local growth agenda requires a genuine two-way negotiation process with cross-departmental buy-in to devolve the most ambitious set of powers possible, while brigading the separate funding streams which support the building blocks of growth into a single funding pot for local areas.

-County Councils Network member councils are rightly ambitious for their areas and want to ensure that their deals can go above and beyond the scope of powers on offer through the Devolution Framework to bring true parity between city regions and county areas.
+County authorities are rightly ambitious for their areas and want to ensure that their deals can go above and beyond the scope of powers on offer through the Devolution Framework to bring true parity between city regions and county areas.
 Alongside this, the County Councils Network wants to work with government to deliver on powers that have thus far been largely unexplored through all existing devolution deals, including strategic planning and net-zero.
 Greater powers must also be matched by genuine fiscal devolution, recognising that the UK remains one of the most fiscally centralised countries in the western world.

 Priority 3